 We are an exploration stage company and have incurred losses since our inception.
 We currently do not have sufficient cash to support the Company through 2016 and beyond.
-We anticipate that we will incur approximately \$650,000 for general operating expenses over the next 12 months as of March 31, 2016.
-In addition to these general operating expenses, we will remit approximately \$554,000 to holders of gold notes payable and notes payable.
+We anticipate that we will incur approximately \$650,000 for general operating expenses over the next 12 months as of September 30, 2016.
+In addition to these general operating expenses, we will remit approximately \$300,000 to holders of notes payable and distribute 394.788 of produced ounces of fine gold to holders of notes payable in gold.
+These amounts due to holders of notes payable and notes payable in gold will need to be renegotiated to extend the due dates to avoid default under the contracts.
 We will need to raise approximately \$1.5 million to \$1.7 million in the next 12 months to completely fund our planned exploration expenditures, reclamation costs and general working capital requirements.
 The Company plans to raise the financing through a combination of debt and/or equity placements, sale of mining property interests, and revenue from the joint venture placer operation.
 Failure to raise needed financing could result in us having to scale back or discontinue exploration activities or some or all of our business operations.
 Under the joint venture operating agreement, revenue is allocated in accordance with the 5-point schedule outlined in the section Joint Venture Agreement above.
 In addition, if the minimum production requirement as defined by the operating agreement is not met for years beginning in 2018 and each year thereafter, the joint venture shall be dissolved unless agreed in writing by the members.

-If we are unable to timely satisfy our obligations under the notes payable in gold due November 2016, the interest on the unsecured senior note due quarterly, or the principal of the unsecured senior note due in 2017 and we are not able to re-negotiate the terms of such agreements, the holders will have rights against us, including potentially seizing or selling our assets.
+If we are unable to timely satisfy our obligations under the notes payable in gold due November 2016, the interest on the unsecured senior note due quarterly, or the principal of the unsecured senior note due in 2017 and we are not able to re-negotiate the terms of such agreements, the holders will have rights against us.
 The notes payable in gold are secured against our right to future distributions of gold extracted by our joint venture with NyacAU.
-At March 31, 2016, we had outstanding total notes payable in gold of \$509,568, representing 394.788 ounces of fine gold deliverable at November 30, 2016.
+At September 30, 2016, we had outstanding total notes payable in gold of \$509,568, representing 394.788 ounces of fine gold deliverable at November 30, 2016.

 Although the current capital markets and general economic conditions in the United States may be obstacles to raising the required financing, we believe we will be able to secure sufficient financing for further operations and exploration activities of our Company but we cannot give assurance we will be successful in attracting financing on terms acceptable to us, if at all.
 Additionally, as the placer mine begins extraction, we look forward to internal cash flow and additional options for financing appear to be coming available.
-To increase its access to financial markets, Goldrich intends to also seek a listing of its shares on a recognized stock exchange in Canada in addition to its listing on the OTCOB in the United States.
+To increase its access to financial markets, Goldrich intends to also seek a listing of its shares on a recognized stock exchange in Canada in addition to its listing on the OTCQB in the United States.